 4. Relevant across roles

-The template is designed to be used across roles, regardless of level or function (including managers, executives and individual contributors).
+The template is designed to be used across roles, regardless of level or function (including managers, executives, and individual contributors).
 In some cases, you may choose to add questions specific to your organization - such as particular behaviors related to your values.
 The manager section can also be adjusted to reflect any competency areas that are specifically important for managers in your organization.
 As with all of our surveys, the Individual Effectiveness survey is completely customizable.

 5. Written in the first person

 A small, but unique, feature of our questions is they are written in the first person (i.e. 'how do I help you to be successful' instead of 'how does this person help you to be successful').
-As a result, the feedback given is often more personalised and closely reflects a conversation between the reviewer and the individual.
+As a result, the feedback given is often more personalized and closely reflects a conversation between the reviewer and the individual.
 This approach is strongly connected to our philosophy that an individual owns their feedback.

 Understanding the survey sections